lay-it-out/lamb/README.md

 ## Usage

 We provide two approaches of building our prototype tool Lamb.
 Those familiar with the Nix package manager may directly use the nix flakes provided to build our tool.
-Otherwise, docker can be used to build Lamb (despite missing some functionalities), since we also provide a `Dockerfile` that wraps the installation of Nix package manager and the whole building process.

-In short, we recommend building this project on a Unix-like OS with Nix.
-This is also the environment we used to develop this tool.
+Otherwise, you can use the packaged virtual machine, which runs NixOS and contains our tool.

 ### Build with Nix package manager

 #### Windows

-**Note**: if you're a Windows user, please use WSL, and refer to the building guide for Unix-like operating systems.
+**Note**: if you're a Windows user, please use the provided virtual machine to complete the artifact evaluation process.

 #### Unix-like OS (Linux / MacOS)